baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## General information

+- Although the game looks like bots are acting real-time, they are actually acting in turns.
+- The order that you place your bots on the map defines the order in which they begin to act.
+- Acting order is affected by haste (thrusters, haste chips, etc.) TODO explain better.
 - Friendly fire is not possible.
 - Matchmaking is restricted to players who have logged in during the past 3 days.
 - Matchmaking prioritizes defenders who have not had a match in 5 hours (after a new version of the game is deployed, all players are prioritized).